- Course outlines should include the academic integrity principle statement and refer students to the catalog for more information.

-To preempt violations, instructors shall make an effort to explain to students at the outset of a course or the start of an examination the behavior expected of them when taking examinations or when preparing and submitting other course work.
+- To encourage compliance with academic integrity standards, instructors shall make an effort to explain to students at the outset of a course or the start of an examination the behavior expected of them when taking examinations or when preparing and submitting other course work.
 Further, faculty should actively monitor examinations.
 Additionally, at the faculty’s discretion, the faculty may submit work to plagiarism detection software, such as Turnitin for review without prior notice to students.

-In all cases of alleged violations of academic integrity, faculty members must maintain confidentiality and not disclose information beyond those individuals who had a need to know.
+- In all cases of alleged violations of academic integrity, faculty members must maintain confidentiality and not disclose information beyond those individuals who had a need to know.

-Faculty must collect accurate records of an academic integrity violation and submit those records to the AIC chair at the Office of the Chancellor.
+- Faculty must collect accurate records of an academic integrity violation and submit those records to the AIC chair at the Office of the Provost.

-Faculty should encourage students who have been accused of an academic integrity violation to contact the Vice Chancellor for Student Affairs/Dean of Students or designee, who can serve as a resource.
+- Faculty should encourage students who have been accused of an academic integrity violation to contact the Vice President for Student Affairs/Dean of Students or designee, who can serve as a resource.

 1. Notify the student, and if Tutoring, Learning and Testing Center staff notify the student and course instructor, by Chapman e-mail and/or personal communication of the allegation within 10 calendar days.

-2. Arrange a meeting with the student to be held as soon as possible, but at least within 3 business days notice to the student.
+2. Arrange a meeting with the student and course faculty member to be held as soon as possible, but at least within three (3) business days’ notice to the student.
 Any discussion of sanctions should be reserved for the meeting.

-- If the student fails to attend a scheduled initial meeting with the faculty without a compelling excuse, the student will lose his or her opportunity to contest the violation report and/or sanction.
+- If the student fails to attend a scheduled initial meeting with the faculty without a compelling excuse, the student will lose his/her/their opportunity to appeal the violation report and/or sanction to the AIC.

 - An exception to meeting with the student may occur at the end of a semester when a student is no longer accessible for a meeting with the faculty member.
-In these cases, the faculty member should make every reasonable effort to contact the student by telephone and/or Chapman email to discuss the matter.
-If reasonable attempts to contact the student fail, the instructor may resolve the issue by submitting an Academic Integrity Violation Report Form, which the student has the right to later appeal to the AIC.
+In these cases, the faculty member should make every reasonable effort to contact the student by Chapman e-mail to discuss the matter.
+If reasonable attempts to contact the student fail, the instructor may resolve the issue by submitting an academic integrity violation report form, which the student has the right to later appeal to the AIC.

-- Both faculty and student may invite material witnesses to the meeting who can knowledgeably testify about the alleged infraction.
+- Both faculty and student may invite witnesses with first–hand information to the meeting who can knowledgeably provide relevant information about the alleged infraction.

 3. Request that a faculty designee of the AIC be present as an observer of the meeting at least 48 hours before the scheduled meeting time.
 Complete the online request form available on the academic integrity website.
 The AIC designee will:

 - Ensure that the student knows where to find the Academic Integrity Policy and direct the student to the catalog.

-- Inform the student that he or she has the right to contest the violation report and/or sanction to the AIC based on the guidelines provided in the catalog for appealing a violation report and/or sanction to the AIC.
+- Inform the student that he/she/they have the right to appeal the violation report and/or sanction to the AIC based on the guidelines provided in the catalog for appealing a violation report and/or sanction to the AIC.

-- Observe and not participate in deciding whether a violation has occurred or which sanction should be imposed.
+- Observe, but not participate in deciding whether a violation has occurred or which sanction should be imposed.

 4. Be familiar with the guidelines for sanctions to determine an appropriate sanction for the type of violation.

-- A list of recommended instructor–imposed sanctions for various violations of academic integrity can be found in the Academic Integrity Sanctions area.
+- A list of common instructor–imposed sanctions for various violations of academic integrity can be found in the academic integrity sanctions area.

 - Instructors are encouraged to use these guidelines to ensure consistency and fairness in assessing student sanctions.

 5. In the meeting, present the student with the allegation and all evidence in support of the charge against the student.
-The student should be given the opportunity to respond and, if she or he wishes, to present evidence refuting the allegation.
+The student should be given the opportunity to respond and, if he/she/they wishes, and to submit evidence refuting the allegation.

-6. At the conclusion of the meeting, determine if it is more likely than not that the student has or has not violated the Academic Integrity Policy, and if so, charge the student with a violation of academic dishonesty.
+6. At the conclusion of the meeting, the faculty member determines if it is more likely than not that the student has violated the Academic Integrity Policy, and if so, the faculty member charges the student with a violation of the Academic Integrity Policy.

-8. The completed Academic Integrity Violation Report Form and other pertinent documents must be submitted as soon as possible, but not later than 14 calendar days after the meeting unless there are exceptional circumstances and an extension has been granted by the AIC chair.
+8. The completed academic integrity violation report form and other pertinent documents must be submitted as soon as possible, but not later than 14 calendar days after the meeting unless there are exceptional circumstances and an extension has been granted by the AIC chair.

-9. The report/documents can be sent by the instructor to the AIC chair in the Office of the Chancellor.
-The form and documents may also be sent by e-mail.
+9. The report/documents can be sent by the instructor to the AIC chair in the Office of the Provost.
+The form and documents may also be sent by e-mail to email@example.com.
 In most cases, submission of this form and documents will complete the academic integrity violation process for the faculty member.

-10. The student will receive a letter of sanction from the AIC chair along with information for contesting the violation report and/or sanctions.
+10. The student will receive a letter of sanction from the AIC chair along with information for appealing the violation report and/or sanctions.